ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

 IBM Cloud diagrams include:
-1. Boxes that represent the deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
+1. Boxes which represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
-2. Groups that represent the deployedTo relationship for grouping services and applications deployed on boxes.
+2. Groups which represent a deployedTo relationship for grouping  services and applications deployed on boxes.
-3. Architecture icons that identify IBM Cloud components by background color.
+3. [Architecture Icons](https://www.ibm.com/cloud/architecture/architectures/edit) which represent IBM Cloud components by background color.
-4. [Service Icons](https://l2fprod.github.io/myarchitecture/) that identify services available in the IBM Cloud catalog..
+4. [Service Icons](https://l2fprod.github.io/myarchitecture/) which represent services available in the IBM Cloud catalog.

 ![VPCArchitecture](/images/ibm_vpc_architecture_power_drawio.png)

-To use catalog icons refer to [IBM Cloud Catalog Icons](https://l2fprod.github.io/myarchitecture/).

 To automate creation of Terraform for IBM Virtual Private Cloud refer to [Terraformer](https://github.com/ibm-cloud-architecture/terraformer).